Skip to content

 Reporting Bugs¤

 This section guides you through submitting a bug report for Paricia.
-Following these guidelines helps maintainers and the community understand your report
+Following these guidelines helps maintainers and the community:

 Before creating bug reports, please check this list (including the closed issues) as you might find out that you don't need to create one.
 When you are creating a bug report, please include as many details as possible.